conor-b-abraham/MD_Clustering/README.md

                                 column of the cluster number to which each frame belongs (will match the ID file written from 1-pairwise_distances.py)

-**Dependencies** : Julia - Julia 1.6.2+, StatsPlots, Clustering, DelimitedFiles, LinearAlgebra, Distances, ProgressMeter, Statistics, JLD, Argparse, PyPlot, NPZ
-                       ** These can easily be installed from the Julia Pkg REPL
+**Dependencies** : Julia - Julia 1.6.2+, StatsPlots, Clustering, DelimitedFiles, LinearAlgebra, Distances, ProgressMeter, Statistics, JLD, Argparse, PyPlot, NPZ. *These can easily be installed from the Julia Pkg REPL*

-		   Python - Python3, Matplotlib
-                       ** These are required for the PyPlot Julia Package to work
+Python - Python3, Matplotlib. *These are required for the PyPlot Julia Package to work*.

 **Usage** : > julia 2-cluster.jl [-k NCLUSTERS] [-l MINCHECK] [-u MAXCHECK] [-d] [-h]

 where,

           -k, --nclusters NCLUSTERS : number of clusters (0 will cause silhouette score to be calculated and determine the optimal number of clusters)(type: Int64, default: 0)